lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/schematics.md

 It is often necessary to check that a planned `Schematic` obeys a set of constraints set by the fabrication process.
 For instance, one may want to verify that all the junctions in a floorplan are oriented in the right direction, e.g. pointing north.
 Instead of doing this by eye, users should call `check!(sch::Schematic)`.
-In the future, this method could run any number of checks, but at present it only checks the global orientation of [_checkable_](@ref SchematicDrivenLayout.check_rotation) components via the following methods:
+This method can run any number of checks provided by the user, but by default it only checks the global orientation of [_checkable_](@ref SchematicDrivenLayout.check_rotation) components via the following methods:

 ```@docs
 SchematicDrivenLayout.rotations_valid
 ```

-To be able to `build!` a floorplan (i.e. turn components into their `CoordinateSystem` geometries), users _must_ run `check!` first, otherwise `build` will throw an error.
+To be able to `build!` or `render!` a floorplan (i.e. turn components into their geometries), users _must_ run `check!` first.
+Otherwise, these functions will throw an error.

 ## Visualization